 In Year 6, each student will attend one four-day programme to be held at Camp Quaranup, Albany.
 The boys will participate in activities in and around Vancouver Point and Albany Town.
 The activities will include cycling, hiking, rafting, beach activities, archery, and more.
 The South Coast of Western Australia is a unique and historically rich setting to blend, develop and enhance the boys' knowledge and respect of the environment, and at the same time gain confidence in the outdoors.
 The progression of these concepts will be an important foundation in students Outdoor Education experience at Hale School.

 Year 7 – Forming relationships and working together

 The Year 7 camp is four days and held at Nannup, in the Blackwood River region (270km south-east of Perth).
 The campsite, inside a private property, provides excellent access to the Blackwood River and surrounding Jarrah forest.
 Students participate in a number of activities in the surrounding areas including tent camping, cooking, orienteering, canoeing, rafting, mountain biking, team games and more.

 Year 8 – Personal challenge; preparing for expedition journeys

 The Year 8 camp at Wharncliffe Mill Forest Camp (north of Margaret River) sees boys participate in mountain biking, canoeing, abseiling and rock climbing in the surrounding areas; and cooking their evening meal each night.
 These activities are challenging, exciting and fun.
 The aim of the camp is to develop boys’ knowledge of environmental camping and improve their teamwork and leadership skills.

-Year 9 & 10 - Extended personal challenge and exploration of human-nature relationships
+Years 9 & 10 – Extended personal challenge & exploration of human-nature relationships

 The camp is operated from Hale School’s base in Exmouth Township.
 After a 15-hour overnight coach trip to the base, students prepare for the next eight nights camping under the stars.
 Up to four groups are in the field at one time, where they rotate through three programme sections ranging from two to four days long.
 Camp highlights include:

-Rowing a 24ft rowboat amongst the islands of Exmouth Gulf, where groups need to be self-sufficient (to a degree) through fishing and foraging in a shipwreck camp scenario.
+- Rowing a 24-foot rowboat amongst the islands of Exmouth Gulf, where groups need to be self-sufficient through fishing and foraging in a shipwreck camp scenario.